rambethina/java/pages/mydoc/mydoc_week_four.md

 Continuation of Validate & Sanitize Input.
 We will build on assignment from previous week and course work today.

 * First name and Last name must not contain any `_` and they should start with a Capital Letter.
 (Week 3 assignment & course work today.)
-* Phone numbers can be input in any of the following patterns, but must be sanitized.
+* Phone numbers can be input in any of the following patterns, but must be sanitized, Look below for possible input values and output value.
   Input
   * 555-123-1245
   * (555) 123-1245